Let’s say your business has grown to the point where you need to bring some new blood onto your sales team.

 Settling on subpar sales talent

-Although this may seem like a no-brainer, your business shouldn’t have to settle on talent.
+Although this may seem like a no-brainer when it comes to sales growth, your business shouldn’t have to settle on talent.

 Employees are investments.
 In almost every case, it’s worthwhile to spend a few extra weeks finding the right fit versus hiring someone on the spot who’s going to end up bouncing in six months.

 Ideally, you should lock down sales talent that has actual firsthand experience in your industry (for example, B2B SaaS).
 Someone who clicks with your company culture and is coachable is also a plus.
 To help narrow down your search during hiring, you can check out our list of sales rep red flags to watch out for.